With farms, fruit and feed, Vietnam's tycoons explore agribusiness ventures

 Just 1 percent of Vietnam’s registered firms are in the agricultural sector and nine-tenths of those are small and medium-sized enterprises.

-“There are new opportunities for consolidating smallholder production, adding value and reaching new markets that smallholder farmers cannot realize individually,” said Chris Jackson, a rural development specialist with the World Bank in Vietnam.
+“There are new opportunities for consolidating smallholder production, adding value and reaching new markets that smallholder farmers cannot realise individually,” said Chris Jackson, a rural development specialist with the World Bank in Vietnam.
+(Editing by Martin Petty and Alan Raybould)